heliohm/active/README.md

 *TODO: Not supported yet!*

-Dynamic payloads can be used with for example the Message event type to enable a data pipe between active objects.
+Dynamic payloads can be used with for example the ACT_Message event type to enable a data pipe between active objects.

 Dynamic payloads can be used together with dynamic events only.
-If the application is utilizing dynamic payloads in events created with `Object_new()`, (such as `Message->payload`), the Active object can register a free function during Active object initialiation that will be called just before a dynamic event is freed.
+If the application is utilizing dynamic payloads in events created with `Object_new()`, (such as `ACT_Message->payload`), the Active object can register a free function during Active object initialiation that will be called just before a dynamic event is freed.
 This allows the Active object to know that all receivers are done processing the event and the payload object can safely be freed.

 The free function can also be used to let application know that event is being freed, so that any payloads can be safely recycled or re-used.
 Note that for time events, a time event can be freed even if there are still references to an attached event (in a queue to other Active object).